mevdschee/spelwijze-generator/README.md

     go run . bloembollenteelt

-Resulting in 7 different 7 letter combinations (each having a different first (mandatory) letter):
+Resulting in 7 different 7 letter combinations (showing how many words can be made):

     eblmnot: 210
     nbelmot: 165